- June 4 – July 27, 2018: Puget Sound Book Artists 2018 Exhibit

 - Thursday, June 21, 2018: Puget Sound Book Artists –Artists Conversation, 5:30-7:30pm, Archives Seminar Room, Collins Library.

 - Thursday, July 12, 2018: Puget Sound Book Artists – Panel Discussion, 5:30-7:30pm, Archives Seminar Room, Collins Library.

 - August 9 – October 14, 2018: Book Exhibit: A Garden of Earthly Delights – Artists’ Books & Sketches by Mark Hoppmann

-In addition to alliterative haiku in Ode to the Northwest, a collection of sketches titled Gargoyles, and other new works, the exhibition will also include previous works not to mention many of the artist’s past and current sketchbooks, studies, and tools, all of which challenge the viewer’s perceptions of the Pacific Northwest and the art of the book.
+In addition to alliterative haiku in Northwest Aliterations, a collection of sketches titled Gargoyles, and other new works, the exhibition will also include previous works and many of the artist’s past and current sketchbooks, studies, and tools, all of which challenge the viewer’s perceptions of the Pacific Northwest and the art of the book.